m1sta/prescript/README.md

 Functions defined using the tilde-arrow `~>` will automatically be wrapped in a `new Promise(body)`. eg.`get (url) ~> if(true) resolve(data) else reject(error: "Error")`

 ### Skinny arrow functions with hoisting
 Skinny arrow functions are standard functions.
-They will become function declarations instead of function expressions where possible.
+They will become function declarations instead of function expressions where assigned to a variable name in the current scope.
 As function declarations they benefit from function hoisting.
-Eg. `hoistedFn (params) -> fnBody`
+Eg. `hoistedFn = (params) -> fnBody`

 ### Postfix scope blocks using the 'where' keyword
 Code blocks to be run immediatley before an assignment or function invocation can be defined after the assignment or function invocation.
 Eg.  `x = add(a, 10) where a = multiply(3,7)`